 The Plan Phase builds on information captured in the Initiate Phase and is traditionally considered the most important.
 A project team is assigned and proceeds to fully define the project scope, refine requirements, create the technical design, task list, resource plan, communications plan, budget, schedule, and deliver a Project Plan.
-It is imperative that project teams fully develop a holistic Project Plan to ensure that the project is successfully completed on time and on budget, with limited surprises and deviations from the Project Charter.
+It is imperative that project teams fully develop a holistic Project Plan to ensure that the project is successfully completed on time and on a budget, with limited surprises and deviations from the Project Charter.
 The Project Plan will include a detailed breakdown and assignment of each task of the project, from beginning to end.
 Performance measures, risk assessment, and change management plans will also be well-defined.
 Essentially, the working process is defined, team members are identified, and reporting frequency and channels are established.
 A link to Project Management Life Cycle templates/tools/examples referenced on this page is available here and at the bottom of this page.

 PLAN Phase Activities